apache/apisix-website/website/blog/2021/08/25/Using-the-Apache-APISIX-OpenID-Connect-Plugin-for-Centralized-Authentication.md

 ## About Apache APISIX

-Apache APISIX is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, grayscale publishing, service meltdown, authentication, observability, and other rich traffic management features.
+Apache APISIX is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, canary release, service meltdown, authentication, observability, and other rich traffic management features.
 You can use Apache APISIX for traditional north-south traffic, as well as east-west traffic between services, or as a [Kubernetes Ingress Controller](https://github.com/apache/apisix-ingress-controller).

 Hundreds of enterprises worldwide have used Apache APISIX to handle business-critical traffic, covering finance, Internet, manufacturing, retail, carriers, and more, such as NASA, the EU's Digital Factory, China Airlines, China Mobile, Tencent, Huawei, Sina Weibo, NetEase, Ke, 360, Taikang, Nayuki, and more.